pip-services/pip-services-docs/content/en/python/rpc/services/http_response_sender.md

 If object is not None, it returns 200 status code.
 For None results, it returns 204 status code.
-If error occur, it sends ErrorDescription with approproate status code.
+If error occur, it sends ErrorDescription with the approproate status code.

 > `static` send_result(result: Any): Optional[str]

-- **result**: Any - an execution result
+- **result**: Any - execution result
 - **return**: Optional[str] - JSON text response